microsoft/AdaptiveCards/.github/ISSUE_TEMPLATE.md

 # Version of SDK

 What version are you using?
-Ex: NuGet 1.0.2, or latest master, etc...
+Ex: NuGet 1.0.2, or latest main, etc...

 # Issue